123 Apple Ln.

 Informational

-The water meter is located near the street, at the end of the driveway.
+The water meter is located near the street.

 Informational

-The main water shut-off valve is located in the house side yard.
+The main water shut-off valve is located inside the garage.

 Informational